 Cotton is the dirtiest crop on the planet.
 Non-organic cotton farming uses more than 15% of pesticides that are used worldwide.
 Each year up to 77 million cotton workers suffer from poisoning due to the pesticides that are used in non-organic cotton farming.
 Monsanto, a company that genetically modifies seeds, owns 95% of the cotton seed market in India.

 Cotton makes up 50% of the world’s fiber needs, but the majority is grown using toxic chemicals.
 Chemicals seep into the ground which then contaminates the water.
-During the conversion of non-organic cotton to fabrics and clothing, many hazardous chemicals are used and added, including petroleum scours, silicone waxes, ammonia, formaldehyde, flame retardants, softeners, heavy metals, bleaches and dyes – to name but a few.
+During the conversion of non-organic cotton to fabrics and clothing, many hazardous chemicals are used and added These include petroleum scours, silicone waxes, ammonia, formaldehyde, flame retardants, softeners, heavy metals, bleaches and dyes – to name but a few.

 20% of freshwater pollution comes from the treatment and dying of textiles.
 Polluted water means that there is less oxygen in the water which leads to killing of aquatic animals and harming our aquatic ecosystem.